-Graduate assistants and their assigned faculty and university staff will establish a schedule for completing the tenhour work commitment.
-Graduate assistants are not required to work during university authorized breaks/days off or during finals week.
+Your Graduate Assistantship is a job; you will be expected to establish regular work hours, report to work on time, and complete work assignments effectively.
+Graduate assistants are not required to work during university authorized breaks/days off or during final exam days.